assumes that you have a local directory called bin # in your home folder # download the tool from Google curl http://commondatastorage.googleapis.com/git-repo-downloads/repo > ~/bin/repo # make it executable chmod a+x ~/bin/repo

-To get the Android source code you to use two tools, Git and an additional tool called repo.
+To get the Android source code you need to use two tools, Git and an additional tool called repo.

 Install the Git command line tool.
 See Git tutorial for an introduction into Git and its installation.